liyu1981/golang_device_metrics/README.md

 A rate limiter is in place to control the request rate from each device, preventing system overload.
 The service can be configured to use either an in-memory or a file-based SQLite database.

+List of implemented things

+1. http restful server and grpc server with all endpoints, with logs for incoming metrics, threshold breaches and config updates
+2. in memory sqlite or file based sqlite as data storage (see `.env.example`)
+3. per device limit control (see below examples)
+4. concurrent benchmark program (`./benchmark/device1k`)

 ## Local Run Instructions

 0. **Dev system requirement:**